Palearctic realm

-The Palearctic or Palaearctic is the largest of the eight biogeographic realms of the Earth.
-It stretches across all of Eurasia north of the foothills of the Himalayas, and North Africa.
+The Palearctic or Palaearctic is a biogeographic realm of the Earth, the largest of eight.
+Confined almost entirely to the Eastern Hemisphere, it stretches across Europe and Asia, north of the foothills of the Himalayas, and North Africa.

-The realm consists of several bioregions: the Euro-Siberian region; the Mediterranean Basin; the Sahara and Arabian Deserts; and Western, Central and East Asia.
+The realm consists of several bioregions: the Mediterranean Basin; North Africa; North Arabia; Western, Central, South and East Asia.
 The Palaearctic realm also has numerous rivers and lakes, forming several freshwater ecoregions.

-The term 'Palearctic' was first used in the 19th century, and is still in use as the basis for zoogeographic classification.
+Both the eastern and westernmost extremes of the Paleartic span into the Western Hemisphere, including Cape Dezhnyov in Chukotka Autonomous Okrug to the east and Iceland to the west.
+The term was first used in the 19th century, and is still in use as the basis for zoogeographic classification.

 History

 In an 1858 paper for the Proceedings of the Linnean Society, British zoologist Philip Sclater first identified six terrestrial zoogeographic realms of the world: Palaearctic, Aethiopian/Afrotropic, Indian/Indomalayan, Australasian, Nearctic, and Neotropical.
 The six indicated general groupings of fauna, based on shared biogeography and large-scale geographic barriers to migration.

 Alfred Wallace adopted Sclater's scheme for his book The Geographical Distribution of Animals, published in 1876.
-This is the same scheme that persists today, with relatively minor revisions, and the addition of two more realms: Oceania and the Antarctic realm.
+This is the same scheme that persists today, with relatively minor revisions, and the addition of two more realms: Oceania and the Antarctic.

 Major ecological regions

-The Palearctic realm includes mostly boreal/subarctic-climate and temperate-climate ecoregions, which run across Eurasia from western Europe to the Bering Sea.
+The Palearctic realm includes mostly boreal/subarctic-climate and temperate-climate ecoregions, which stretch from western Europe to the Bering Sea.

 Euro-Siberian region

 The boreal and temperate Euro-Siberian region is the Palearctic's largest biogeographic region, which transitions from tundra in the northern reaches of Russia and Scandinavia to the vast taiga, the boreal coniferous forests which run across the continent.
-South of the taiga are a belt of temperate broadleaf and mixed forests and temperate coniferous forests.
+South of the taiga is a belt of temperate broadleaf and mixed forests and temperate coniferous forests.
 This vast Euro-Siberian region is characterized by many shared plant and animal species, and has many affinities with the temperate and boreal regions of the Nearctic realm of North America.
 Eurasia and North America were often connected by the Bering land bridge, and have very similar mammal and bird fauna, with many Eurasian species having moved into North America, and fewer North American species having moved into Eurasia.
 Many zoologists consider the Palearctic and Nearctic to be a single Holarctic realm.
 The Palearctic and Nearctic also share many plant species, which botanists call the Arcto-Tertiary Geoflora.